lawrence-matsuoka/cpphysics/README.md

 ### Acceleration

 ### Relativity

 ## Out of scope
-Actual analysis of the trajectories and or determining if a system with three suns has periodicity
+Actual analysis of orbits and/or determining if any system with three similarly sized bodies demonstrates periodicity.